Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

-Always make sure you know what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to list which parts need replacement and explain why.
-Confirm that your technician will clean and test the system after finishing the work to guarantee proper operation.
-When replacing your HVAC system, ask the contractor to describe the new model, brand, energy efficiency, estimated installation time, and features.
-Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to explain which parts require replacement and explain why.
+Confirm that your technician will clean and test the full system after finishing the work to guarantee proper operation.
+For replacement, ask your contractor to explain the new HVAC system features, estimated installation time, brand, model, and energy efficiency.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 Always get HVAC bids in writing before work begins.
-A detailed quote covers costs for both labor and materials.
+A comprehensive quote covers costs for both materials and labor.
 Ensure that you agree to all terms before signing the contract.

-You should have your HVAC system inspected approximately twice yearly.
-After the inspection, your technician will inform you what services are required.
-You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
+You should have your HVAC system inspected about twice annually.
+Following an inspection, your technician will inform you if any services are required.
+You should also have your system inspected if you start noticing issues such as unusual smells, strange noises, or leaks.
 If your system has ductwork, it should be inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will be based on factors like the size of your home, how easily accessible different areas are, and whether your technician finds any problems.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
+The exact amount of time will depend on factors like the size of your house, how easily accessible different sections are, and whether your technician finds any problems.

 There are several ways you can make your HVAC system more energy-efficient: